shiftan/simple_sagemaker/README.md

 - [Single file example](#Single-file-example)

 ## Passing command line arguments
-Any extra argument passed to the command line in assumed to be an hypermarameter, and is accesible for the **worker** by the `hps` dictionary within the environmnet configuration.
+Any extra argument passed to the command line in assumed to be an additional command line argument / hyperparameter, and is accessible for the **worker** by the `hps` dictionary within the environment configuration.
 For example, see the following worker code `worker2.py`:
 ```python
 from worker_toolkit import worker_lib